-RT I MA NAGEMENT COMPANY 1.
-Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna .
-4 Investment funds managed by the company Management Supervisory board Other main positions of the members of management and the supervisory board Share capital 7.
-Remuneration policy 4 The management company has transferred the following activities to third parties /ESTMENT FUND 1.
-Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction ."FATCA" status Brief details of tax regulations applicable for the investment fund which are of significance for unitholders.
-Notice 4. withholding-tax liability for income and capital gains earned by unitholders from the investment fund 5.
-Cut-off date for accounting and frequency and form of distribution э.
-6. Name of the auditor 0.
-7. Type and main characteristics of the units Conditions under which the winding up of the investment fund may be resolved, and details of its winding u 0. particularly in relation to the unitholders' rights 9 Stock exchanges or markets on which the units are listed or traded Methods and terms of issue and/or sale of units Methods and terms for the redemption and payment of units and circumstances under which these may be suspende Calculation of the units' sale, issue, payment and redemption prices Rules for valuation of assets Rules for the determination and appropriation of income 15.
-Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income growth investment policy (e.g. specialization in terms of geographical or economic areas), possible investment poli restrictions and techniques and instruments or borrowing powers during the management of the investment fund.
-Techniques and instruments of the investment policy Risk profile for the fund 18.
-Method, level and calculation of the remuneration payable to the management company, the custodia bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the manageme 10 company, the custodian bank/depositary or third parties by the investment fund 1.
-Management fees 2.
-Other expenses and costs Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribution 20 information concerning the investment fund 21 Further information for the investor 1.
-Results to date for the investment fund (where applicable) Profile of the typical investor for whom the investment fund is designed Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those payak 22 by the unitholder and those payable out of the investment fund's asset portfolio.
-P۵ RT III STODIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible conflic •• of interest 2.
-Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-agen and conflicts of interest which may arise from this transfer of tasks 3.
-Declaration that the investors will receive, upon request, the most recent version of the information specified in Po
+PA RT I 4 MA NAGEMENT COMPANY 4 1.
+Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 4 Investment funds managed by the company 3.
+Management 4 Supervisory board 5.
+Other main positions of the members of management and the supervisory board 4 Share capital Remuneration policy The management company has transferred the following activities to third parties RT II /ESTMENT FUND Name of the investment fund Date of establishment and duration, where limited Office where the fund regulations and the periodic reports may be obtained Distribution restriction ."FATCA" status Brief details of tax regulations applicable for the investment fund which are of significance for unitholders.
+Notic 4. withholding-tax liability for income and capital gains earned by unitholders from the investment fund ~ Cut-off date for accounting and frequency and form of distribution Name of the auditor Type and main characteristics of the units 11 8.
+Conditions under which the winding up of the investment fund may be resolved, and details of its winding up, 40 ~ particularly in relation to the unitholders' rights Stock exchanges or markets on which the units are listed or traded Methods and terms of issue and/or sale of units 15 11.
+Methods and terms for the redemption and payment of units and circumstances under which these may be suspended Calculation of the units' sale, issue, payment and redemption prices Rules for valuation of assets Rules for the determination and appropriation of income 17 15.
+Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income growth), investment policy (e.g. specialization in terms of geographical or economic areas), possible investment policy restrictions and techniques and instruments or borrowing powers during the management of the investme ent fund 16.
+Techniques and instruments of the investment policy 21 Risk profile for the fund 26 18.
+Method, level and calculation of the remuneration payable to the management company, the custodian bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the management company, the custodian bank/depositary or third parties by the investment fund 32 18.
+1. Management fees 32 18.
+2. Other expenses and costs 32 19.
+External consultants or investment advisers 35 20.
+Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribution of information concerning the investment fund 35 21.
+Further information for the investor I. Results to date for the investment fund (where applicable) 2.
+Profile of the typical investor for whom the investment fund is designed Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown of those payable by the unitholder and those payable out of the investment fund's asset portfolio.
+40 PA RT III STODIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possible confl 1. of interest 2 Description of all custodian functions transferred by the custodian bank/depositary, list of agents and sub-agen ∠. and conflicts of interest which may arise from this transfer of tasks з Declaration that the investors will receive, upon request, the most recent version of the information specified in F J. becardion that the investors will receive, upon request, the most recent version of the information specified in r uit